majestrate/i2p.rocks.blog/content/i2pd-on-rpi.md

 `# apt install git build-essential`

-To build a static i2pd for rasperry pi you'll need to build an environment with all the i2pd dependencies.
+To build a static i2pd for raspberry pi you'll need to build an environment with all the i2pd dependencies.
 We'll use ubuntu's gcc arm cross compiler for this.

 `# apt install g++-arm-linux-gnueabihf gcc-arm-linux-gnueabihf`